cdzuwa/TAGI_GNN_PROTOTYPE/README.md

 Instead of learning deterministic weights using gradient descent, the SGC weights are treated as Gaussian random variables and updated using TAGI.

-In essence, TAGI-GCN can be viewed as:
+In essence, TAGI-SGC can be viewed as:

 ```text
 TAGI + SGC